Skip to content

 ZapierAutomate Slack, Jira, Sentry, Vercel, and 8,000+ apps with ZapsNot MCP; not stored per-app keys in Critique

-MCP + crt_ keysIDE agents (Cursor, Claude) call CritiqueNot Zapier; not for wiring Jira to Slack
+MCP + crt_ keysIDE agents (Cursor, Claude) and CI call CritiqueNot Zapier; not for wiring Jira to Slack

-Native Linear / SlackDeep Critique Chat (issue search, Slack post)Optional if Zapier already notifies your channels
+Native Linear / SlackDeep Critique Chat (issue search, Slack post)Optional if Zapier already covers your stack

 BYOK / BYOAModel and fix-agent keys in SettingsSeparate from Connections